Oliver Sacks: Writing

 Sacks sometimes faced criticism in the medical and disability studies communities.
 Arthur K. Shapiro, for instance, an expert on Tourette syndrome, said Sacks's work was "idiosyncratic" and relied too much on anecdotal evidence in his writings.
 Researcher Makoto Yamaguchi thought Sacks's mathematical explanations, in his study of the numerically gifted savant twins (in The Man Who Mistook His Wife for a Hat), were irrelevant, and questioned Sacks's methods.
 Although Sacks has been characterised as a "compassionate" writer and doctor, others have felt that he exploited his subjects.
 Sacks was called "the man who mistook his patients for a literary career" by British academic and disability rights activist Tom Shakespeare, and one critic called his work "a high-brow freak show".
 Sacks responded, "I would hope that a reading of what I write shows respect and appreciation, not any wish to expose or exhibit for the thrill ... but it's a delicate business."

-He is also the author of The Mind's Eye, Oaxaca Journal and On the Move: A Life (his second autobiography).
+He also wrote The Mind's Eye, Oaxaca Journal and On the Move: A Life (his second autobiography).